Do you need help with real estate law in Canada? Connecting with a law firm can be very helpful.

 - Checking to make sure there are no unpaid mortgages

-- Making sure there are no tax liens on the property
+- Make sure there are no tax liens on the property

 - Dealing with title insurance (if applicable)